-Australian Eastern Standard Time, i.e. UTC + 10 hrs
+Australian Eastern Daylight Time, i.e. UTC + 11 hrs

-Proposals to ATAC can be submitted from 20 August 2014 through until the deadline using the new Lens proposal form, and are welcomed from all astronomers worldwide.
+Proposals to Australian Time Allocation Committee (ATAC) can be submitted until the deadline using the new Lens proposal form and are welcomed from all astronomers worldwide.

 Applying for AAT Telescope Time through ATAC

 - Time available for new proposals: because of existing Large Programs and other obligations, there are roughly 99 nights available for new proposals in Semester 17B (18 dark, 32 grey, 49 bright).

 - The Large AAT Programs, the SAMI and OzDES Surveys, have been allocated 32 dark nights at certain RAs.
 New programs with targets outside of these RAs are more likely to be scheduled.
 The RA information for Large AAT Programs is available at this link.